yatagai-mm/byrd/README.md

 ## Byrd
 MP3 (MPEG-1 Layer 3) decoder in Go.
 No dependency to third-party libraries.

-Byrd reduces alloc count per operation by reusing memory addresses from previous frame as much as possible.
+Byrd allocates very less amount of memory per operation by reusing memory space as much as possible among all frames.
+See the benchmark result below for further details.

 ### Usage
 ```bash